Who We Are

 EDUCATIONAL WORKSHOPS

 Body Empowerment Project runs educational workshops for middle school, high school, and college students about body image and self-esteem in order to decrease eating disorder risk.
-The organization offers two main programs: our Youth Program, which targets youth in Philadelphia and Bay Area public schools, and our College Program targets college students across the country.
+The organization offers two main programs: our Youth Program, which targets youth in Philadelphia with pilots in California, and our College Program targets college students across the country.

 PROFESSIONAL TRAININGS